ArthurNvs/ArthurNvS/README.md

 a professional software developer that really loves clean code, clean architecure and TDD.

-Always prioritizing effective codes, I'm a backend developer in the market since oct/2020, doing my best to find creative and simple solutions for any complex problem.
+Always prioritizing effective codes, I'm a backend developer at the market since 2019, doing my best to find creative and simple solutions for any complex problems.
-Today acting as a backend developer in a huge international project at one of our biggest clients.
+Today acting as a backend developer in a huge international project at one of our biggest clients - an American mass media corporation.

 **I'm strongly moving towards my dream of becoming a native iOS developer, learning the best practices, the most used frameworks and how to create a good UX and UI based on Apple's guidelines.**
 📱 💻 👨🏻‍💻